 Acquia Cloud is exactly what we needed to help bring a website solution like Lectronimo to market and we’re pumped about what Acquia and Digital Wave can accomplish together.

-If you’re interested in learning more about our journey to develop our Lectronimo solution stay tuned for parts 2 & 3 to this blog series: Custom Theming that is Impressive and Flexible Enough to Continue to Impress, & Template Doesn’t Mean Cookie Cutter
+If you’re interested in learning more about our journey to develop our Lectronimo solution check out Part 2 of this series: Custom Theming that is Impressive and Flexible Enough to Continue to Impress, and Part 3: Template Doesn’t Mean Cookie Cutter.

 We’re excited to bring Lectronimo to market!
 If you’re a higher ed institution exploring options for your upcoming redesign and want to know more about Lectronimo, or if you’re in another market and want to talk about your next project, Digital Wave’s team is happy to help.